rbachawal/project1/cortexstyle.md

     which should only be used sparingly, if it makes code more compact: field accesses have nice properties (like side-effect freedom), which are important for code analysis and which function wrapper hides.
-Besides, C type system doesn't allow correct handling of constness in this case, unless you have *two* wrappers;
+Besides, C the type system doesn't allow correct handling of constness in this case, unless you have *two* wrappers;

   * More generally, abstractions should be introduced for design purposes, e.g., to mark a point of possible variability.
-Sub-modules, data-structures and operation vectors should not be created simply to "keep things small".
+Sub-modules, data structures, and operation vectors should not be created simply to "keep things small".
 Remember, that in the long term, refactoring is easy.

     </p>